Researchers Get Closer to Finding the Origins of the Enigmatic Guanches…and No, They are Not Atlanteans

 The remains were radiocarbon dated to the 7th-11th centuries AD and found mitochondrial lineages that are common in West Eurasia and/or North Africa.
-This is no surprise, as previous genetic studies have had similar findings.
-The more intriguing results come from three males corresponding to a haplogroup abundant in modern North African populations and especially common in Berber-speaking populations of North Africa.
+This is no surprise, as previous genetic studies had similar findings.
+The more intriguing results came from three males corresponding to a haplogroup abundant in modern North African populations and especially common in Berber-speaking populations of North Africa.

 Berber Family.
 Mother with a child.
 Taken in Atlas Mountains, Morocco 2013.
 (Dmitri Markine/ CC BY 3.0 )

 With their data in hand, the researchers of the 2017 study concluded ,